OpenHD/QOpenHD/inc/osd/Readme.md

 But rather expose sett-ers for the different OSD values

 TODO: rn they depend on openhd.h -> I think this is something like a model for the OSD data, but not sure

+I think all the general text is rendered via drawingcanvas.h , but not sure ?!